joe-ledford-04/Kaggle-Housing-Price-Competition/README.md

 ## Submission Three

 Ranked 768 globally with an RMSE score of 0.12308, my third submission added ensembling.
-I removed the baseline model that only uses a Catboosted regressor and included a combination of four other models that both performed well and added variation to the approach of the problem.
+I removed the baseline model that only uses a CatBoosted regressor and included a combination of four other models that both performed well and added variation to the approach of the problem.
 The final prediction on the test set is a combination of all five models' predictions equally weighted by 20%.
 This lowered my RMSE score by .00073 and improved my global ranking by 109.

+## Submission Four

+I started this new submission by trying feature engineering with some custom features.
+However, none of them improved in the model; in fact, they did the opposite.
+The custom features were adding additional noise that was doing more harm than good.
+As a pivot, I turned my attention back to the ensembling I had just done.
+The CatBoosted regressor had a significantly lower RMSE than all other top models in the ensemble, making me inclined to tweak the weighting of my combined prediction.
+I added 20% more weight to the CatBoosted regressor and removed 10% of the weight from the two lowest-performing models in the ensemble: orthogonal matching pursuit and ridge regressor.
+This new submission decreased my RMSE score by 0.00171 from 0.12308 to 0.12137, and moved me up the leaderboard to 533 on the global rankings.

 ## Future Submissions

-My fourth submission will build upon the third by adding feature engineering
+My fifth submission will include hyperparameter optimization.